 #11 – Fruit Flies

-If you see what appears to be a bunch of fleas congregating on your kitchen counter, fruit flies are often the real culprit.
+If you see what appears to be a bunch of fleas congregating on your kitchen counter, fruit flies are probably the real culprit.

 #12 – Gnats